emmercm/www/src/blog/creating-a-postgresql-playground.md

 ---

 It's helpful to have local throwaway environments for rapid development, especially with databases, and creating one for PostgreSQL is a snap with Docker.

+REPL is an acronym for "[read-eval-print loop](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop)," a type of interactive shell where users get fast feedback from commands executing one a time.

 The two commands you'll need to start a [PostgreSQL](https://www.postgresql.org/) server and then open a console to it are: